oliverSCZ/ToDoL1st/MIT.md

 ###### Please delete this line and the next one
 ###### To Do List can be a webpage/website, a web app, a software and so on

-Permission is hereby granted, free of charge, to any person obtaining a copy of this [APP TYPE] and associated documentation files, to deal in the [To Do List] without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the [To Do List], and to permit persons to whom the [To Do List] is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this [To Do List] and associated documentation files, to deal in the [To Do List] without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the [To Do List], and to permit persons to whom the [To Do List] is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the [To Do List].